KU Student Housing Handbook

 Routine Health and Safety Inspections

 When conducting a Health and Safety Inspection, staff will knock on the door, announce themselves, and proceed to key into the resident's space.
 Staff will make observations of the condition of the resident’s space and document any concerns.
-Staff will not open drawers, appliances, etc, and will be focused on observing things in plain view.
+Staff will not open drawers, appliances, etc., and will be focused on observing things in plain view.
 Clear violations of law, University regulations, or of hall policy, which are in plain view will be noted and called to the attention of the proper authorities, including law enforcement when appropriate.
 Student Housing staff will then address any potential policy violations through the established conduct process.

 Students’ rights to privacy are guaranteed as part of the “Code of Student Rights and Responsibilities” which states:

 Article 19.
 Students have the same rights of privacy as any other person and surrender none of these rights by becoming members of the academic community.
 These rights of privacy extend to those living in University Housing.
 Nothing in the institutional relationship or University housing contract shall expressly or by implication give the institution or University officials authority to consent to a search of a student’s room by police or other government officials.
-When the institution seeks access to a student’s living quarters in any facility operated by KU Student Housing to determine compliance with provisions of applicable multiple dwelling unit laws or for improvement or repairs, the occupant shall be notified of any such action not less than twenty-four hours in advance.
+When the institution seeks access to a student’s living quarters in any facility operated by Housing & Residence Life to determine compliance with provisions of applicable multiple dwelling unit laws or for improvement or repairs, the occupant shall be notified of any such action not less than twenty-four hours in advance.
 There may be entry without notice in emergencies where imminent danger to life, safety, health, or property is reasonably feared.

 Emergency Entry